Artificial human companion: Introduction

 Television viewing among the elderly represents a significant percentage of how their waking hours are spent, and the percentage increases directly with age.
 Seniors typically watch TV to avoid loneliness; yet TV limits social interaction, thus creating a vicious circle.

-Masthoff purports that it is possible to develop an interactive, personalized form of television that would allow the viewer to engage in natural conversation and learn from these conversations, as well as becoming more physically active which can help in the management of Type 2 Diabetes.
+In 2012 Judith Masthoff, a professor of computer science from Utrecht University, purports that it is possible to develop an interactive, personalized form of television that would allow the viewer to engage in natural conversation and learn from these conversations, as well as becoming more physically active which can help in the management of Type 2 Diabetes.

+Recent research shows the proliferation of this technology, particularly among the younger generation.
+Another study reveals that young people are increasingly engaging in digital relationships with AI as a form of emotional support.
+This trend is notably significant for those grappling with social anxiety and depression, as AI provides a unique and accessible resource for managing these challenges.

 Such applications have existed for decades.
-The earliest, such as the "psychologist" program ELIZA, did little more than identify key words and feed them back to the user, but Kenneth Colby's 1972 PARRY program at Stanford University -- far superior to ELIZA -- exhibited many of the features researchers now seek to put into a dialog system, above all some form of emotional response and having something "it wants to say", rather than being completely passive like ELIZA.
-The Internet now has a wide range of chatterbots but they are no more advanced, in terms of plausibility as conversationalists, than the systems of forty years ago and most users tire of them after a couple of exchanges.
+The earliest, such as the "psychologist" program ELIZA, did little more than identify key words and feed them back to the user, but Kenneth Colby's 1972 PARRY program at Stanford University exhibited many of the features researchers now seek to put into a dialog system, above all some form of emotional response and having something "it wants to say", rather than being passive like ELIZA.
 Meanwhile, two developments have advanced the field in different ways: first, the Loebner Prize, an annual competition for the best computer conversationalist, substantially advanced performance.
 Its winners could be considered the best chatterbots, but even they never approach a human level of capacity as can be seen from the site.

-Secondly a great deal of industrial and academic research has gone into effective conversationalists, usually for specific tasks, such as selling rail or airline tickets.
+Secondly, a great deal of industrial and academic research has gone into effective conversationalists, usually for specific tasks, such as selling rail or airline tickets.
 The core issue in all such systems is the dialog manager which is the element of system that determines what the system should say next and so appear intelligent or compliant with the task at hand.
 This research, along with work on computing emotion, speech research and Embodied Conversational Agents (ECAs) has led to the beginnings of more companionable systems, particularly for the elderly.
 The EU supported Companions Project is a 4-year, 15-site project to build such companions, based at the University of Sheffield.